Konark Sun Temple: Architectural description

 The Konark temple presents this iconography on a grand scale.
-It has 24 elaborately carved stone wheels which are nearly 12 feet in diameter and are pulled by a set of seven horses.
-When viewed from inland during the dawn and sunrise, the chariot-shaped temple appears to emerge from the depths of the blue sea carrying the sun.
+It has 24 elaborately carved stone wheels which are nearly 12 ft in diameter and are pulled by a set of seven horses.
+When viewed from inland during the dawn and sunrise, the chariot-shaped temple appears to emerge from the depths of the blue sea carrying the sun.The sun temple of konark is also known as Black Pagoda as it is built with black stones.

 The temple plan includes all the traditional elements of a Hindu temple set on a square plan.
-According to Kapila Vatsyayan, the ground plan, as well the layout of sculptures and reliefs, follow the square and circle geometry, forms found in Odisha temple design texts such as the Silpasarini.
+According to Kapila Vatsyayan, the ground plan, as well the layout of sculptures and reliefs, follow the square and circle geometry, forms found in Odisha temple design texts such as the Shilpasarini.
 This mandala structure informs the plans of other Hindu temples in Odisha and elsewhere.

 Original structure of the Konark Sun Temple, with the surviving portion highlighted in yellow.

 Site Plan of Konark Sun Temple:

 The main temple at Konark, locally called the deul, no longer exists.
 It was surrounded by subsidiary shrines containing niches depicting Hindu deities, particularly Surya in many of his aspects.
 The deul was built on a high terrace.
 The temple was originally a complex consisting of the main sanctuary, called the rekha deul, or bada deul (lit. big sanctum).
 In front of it was the bhadra deul (lit. small sanctum), or jagamohana (lit. assembly hall of the people) (called a mandapa in other parts of India.).
 The attached platform was called the pida deul, which consisted of a square mandapa with a pyramidal roof.
 All of these structures were square at their core, and each was overlain with the pancharatha plan containing a variegated exterior.
 The central projection, called the raha, is more pronounced than the side projections, called kanika-paga, a style that aims for an interplay of sunlight and shade and adds to the visual appeal of the structure throughout the day.
-The design manual for this style is found in the Silpa Sastra of ancient Odisha.
+The design manual for this style is found in the Shilpa Shastra of ancient Odisha.